BookYourBarber/bub_documentation/docs/security_research.md

 ## Conclusion

 Rate limiting and throttling are crucial components of API security and performance management.
 By implementing these techniques, APIs can prevent abuse, protect resources, and ensure optimal performance.
-Adhering to the principles of the DOT Framework, developers can employ rate limiting and throttling strategies effectively.

 ## References